lbelzile/mev/README.md

 Two tests, one for max-stability and the other for asymptotic independence

-- `maxstabtest`: test of max-stability
+- `test.maxstab`: graphical test of max-stability (P-P plot)
-- `scoreindep`: score test of asymptotic independence for bivariate logistic model
+- `test.scoreindep`: score test of asymptotic independence for bivariate logistic model

 ### Nonparametric